-Another flu season has arrived and many people are wondering how to protect themselves and their loved ones from this sometimes deadly disease.
+With the flu season is in full-swing, people are wondering how to protect themselves and their loved ones from this sometimes deadly disease.
 While preparatory measures like the flu vaccine, routine hand washing, and other protective measures are certainly helpful, there is no certain way to avoid this extremely contagious virus.

 A Simple Lack of Energy